JohnMichaelOlasiman/SariWais/docs/DATA_DICTIONARY.md

 **Indexes:**
 - PRIMARY KEY on `id`
 - INDEX on `user_id`
-- INDEX on `barcode`
 - INDEX on `category`

 **Business Rules:**
-- Barcode must be unique per user (if provided)
 - Quantity cannot be negative
 - Selling price should typically be higher than cost price
 - Low stock alert triggers when quantity ≤ reorder_level